The Allure of Bad Boys

 To all the good guys: plenty of women want you, and more so as they grow and gain understanding.
 Hang in there.

-Posted on December 30, 2013, in feminism, gender, men, psychology, relationships, sex, sexism, violence against women, women and tagged bad boys, domestic violence, feminism, gender, men, psychology, relationships, sex, sexism, women.
+Posted on December 30, 2013, in feminism, gender, men, psychology, relationships, sex and sexuality, sexism, violence against women, women and tagged bad boys, domestic violence, feminism, gender, men, psychology, relationships, sex and sexuality, sexism, women.
 Bookmark the permalink.
-31 Comments.
+39 Comments.